-- 1. California Implementation of Federal Transportation Reauthorization.
-CSAC will advocate for county priorities in California's implementation of any new federal transportation bill, including maximizing and protecting dedicated funding for local bridges, prioritizing fix-it-first investments, and maximizing funding for local safety and active transportation projects. - 2.
-Protect State Transportation Funding and Promote Streamlining.
-With the defeat of Proposition 6 on the November 2018 General Election ballot, counties, cities, regional transportation planning agencies, and the state can look forward to the future and continue to invest the over \$5 billion annually that SB 1 provides into the statewide multimodal transportation system.
-CSAC staff will continue to monitor the allocation of all state transportation revenues to counties and oppose any effort to use transportation revenues outside their intended purposes.
+- California Implementation of Federal Transportation Reauthorization.
+CSAC will advocate for county priorities in California's implementation of any new federal transportation bill, including maximizing and protecting dedicated funding for local bridges, prioritizing fix-it-first investments, infrastructure hardening, and maximizing funding for local safety and active transportation projects. - Protect State Transportation Funding and Promote Streamlining.
+CSAC staff will continue to monitor the allocation of state transportation revenues to counties and oppose any effort to use transportation revenues outside their intended purposes.
 Moreover, CSAC staff will continue to proactively seek additional flexibility for counties and streamline project delivery and environmental review processes. - 3.
 Recycled Materials Standards for Local Roadways.
 Support efforts that promote adoption of specifications allowing the use of recycled material when sufficient local flexibility is provided.
 CSAC staff will identify opportunities to support the use of recycled materials for maintaining and rehabilitating streets and highways with appropriate exceptions based on local conditions.
-CSAC staff will oppose policies that impose overly-prescriptive requirements related to the use of recycled materials. - 4.
-Vision Zero Implementation.
-CEAC will identify opportunities to support policies intended to reduce traffic-related fatalities to zero by promoting vehicle, pedestrian, and bicycle safety.
-CSAC staff will support legislative efforts to reduce speeds on local streets and roads and efforts to improve roadway infrastructure, enhance traffic safety enforcement, support public education and traffic safety campaigns, and improve safety data. - 4.5.
+CSAC staff will oppose policies that impose overly-prescriptive requirements related to the use of recycled materials. - 4.3.
+Traffic Safety and Collision Reduction.
+CEAC will identify opportunities to support policies intended to reduce traffic-related fatalities and injuries by promoting vehicle, pedestrian, and bicycle safety.
+CSAC staff will support legislative efforts to reduce speeds on local streets and roads and efforts to improve roadway infrastructure, enhance traffic safety enforcement, support public education and traffic safety campaigns, and improve safety data. - 5.4.
 City and County Pavement Improvement Center.
 Participate in and support the work of the City and County Pavement Improvement Center (CCPIC).
 Work with CEAC's governing board members to ensure CCPIC does not duplicate efforts of other academic institutions and that the technical trainings, research, etc. are focused on the priorities identified by the CEAC and League of California Cities membership.
 CSAC staff will focus on partnering with other agencies and educational institutions to provide ongoing funding for the CCPIC and contribute to the growth of the CCPIC program.

-- 2.6.
-Develop CSAC Policy on Autonomous Vehicles and Emerging Technology.
-Technological advancements, including autonomous vehicles and associated infrastructure, are rapidly changing.
+- Technological advancements, including autonomous vehicles and associated infrastructure, are rapidly changing.
 Counties may already be responding to, and deploying, new technology.
 As technology continues to change, CSAC must be poised to respond and ensure, at minimum, any new mandates are funded.
-CSAC staff will work with the CEAC Transportation Policy Committee to develop and recommend to CSAC new policy. - 7.
+CSAC staff will work with the CEAC Transportation Policy Committee to develop and recommend to CSAC new policy. - 7.6.
 Explore Road User Charge Policy Options.
 Work with CSAC to reexamine the association's position on mileage-based user charges as an eventual replacement for the gasoline excise tax.
 As improvements in the fuel efficiency of vehicles reduces gas tax revenue per mile travelled, alternatives to the gas tax are being seriously considered by transportation stakeholders.
 CEAC will study the policy implications of mileage based user fees and work with CSAC to develop positions on this method of taxation, which will be the focus of extensive study and a state pilot project over the next several years.